diowa/mongoid-likeable/README.md

 # mongoid-likeable

-Add like to your Mongoid documents
+Add like to your Mongoid documents.
+This is a fork of `tombell/mongoid-voteable` for people who only need likes.

+**Note** Breaking changes from version 1.0 to 2.0.
+Check out our wiki for an update script

 ## Installation

 Install the gem